goodnessaig1/my-package-npm/README.md

 ### ⚙️ Props

-Prop Name Type Required Description eventId string ✅ Yes The unique ID of the event you want to display. themeColor string (hex code) ❌ No Primary color for theming the widget (e.g., #FF5733).
-Defaults if not set. onTicketSelect (ticketData: any) => void ❌ No Callback triggered when a ticket is selected.
-Receives the selected ticket data.
+Prop Name Type Required Description eventAddress string ✅ Yes The unique address of the event you want to display. config object (hex code) ❌ No Primary color for theming the widget (e.g., #FF5733).
+Defaults if not set.

+## 📜 License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this package for personal and commercial purposes.

+---

+# 🤝 Contributions

+Contributions are welcome!
+Feel free to submit a pull request or open an issue if you encounter any bugs or want to add features.